thomasrobertgee/recipe-app/README.md

 ## Current Features

 - **Full User Authentication:** Users can register, log in, and maintain a persistent session using JWTs.
-- **User Preference Management:** A dedicated profile page where logged-in users can save their household size, and select dietary requirements and allergies from a predefined list.
+- **User Preference Management:** A dedicated profile page where logged-in users can save their household size and select dietary requirements and allergies.
-- **AI-powered recipe generation** triggered by a button in the UI.
+- **AI-powered recipe generation** that uses a user's saved preferences to create tailored recipes from the current list of specials.
 - A dedicated page with a structured form for managing weekly specials.
+- **Interactive Shopping List:** A dynamic list with intelligent ingredient consolidation and a persistent checklist that remembers a user's selections.
-- Full CRUD (Create, Read, Delete) functionality for recipes and specials.
+- Full CRUD functionality for recipes and specials.
-- Clean, responsive card-based layout for recipes.
+- Clean, responsive card-based layout and interactive modal view for recipes.
-- Interactive modal view for detailed recipe ingredients and instructions.
-- Dynamic shopping list with intelligent ingredient consolidation.
-- User's recipe selections are saved in their browser.

 ---